Rybo713/UX330UA-macOS/README.md

 9. Reboot and make sure everything works
 10. Now use KextWizard to place the rest of the kexts that I provided into S/L/E
 11. Reboot once again to see if all are working.
-12. Now you have a almost completely working hackintosh!
+12. Now you have an almost completely working hackintosh!

 ## Credits
 Ryan Wong